Project

 How It Works

-This automated pipeline extracts marketing data from 4 systems (Workfront, Bynder, Webphone, Salesforce) using Fivetran connectors and custom APIs.
+This automated pipeline ingests marketing data from 3 systems (Workfront, Salesforce, ZoomInfo) using Fivetran connectors into Snowflake.

 Unexpected Win